About the Podiatry Clinic (established 1999)

 We are also accepted by a wide range of medical insurance companies including WPA, Simply Health, HSA, Sovereign Health Care and Vitality Health.

 Registered with the Health and Care Professions Council (CH16764)

 Areas of special interest

 Bespoke orthotics/shoe inserts

-These are top of the range orthotics (shoe inserts) specifically designed for individual patients.
-Ideally suited for relief of heel pain, flat feet, high arches, metatarsalgia, capsulitis, Morton's neuroma, tarsal tunnel syndrome, sural neuritis, knee pain, hip pain and some lower back pain.
+The Podiatry Clinic has successfully issued hundreds of bespoke orthotics.
+The orthotics (shoe inserts) are specifically designed for individual patients and are fully bespoke.
+They are ideal for patients looking for relief of heel pain, flat feet, high arches, metatarsalgia, capsulitis, Morton's neuroma, tarsal tunnel syndrome, sural neuritis, knee pain, hip pain and some lower back pain.
 They are made from capturing the image of the feet using an optical 3D scanner to capture the foot shape to the nearest millimetre.
 The orthotics have a life-time guarantee against breakage and under normal usage will last many years; very much longer than off the shelf orthotics.